PHO101B Beginning Photography - ONLINE CLASS - FALL 2022

 COLLEGE LIBRARY SERVICES - CSN Libraries provides support for students completing assignments that require research and the use of information.
 Librarians are available to students for one-on-one assistance locating and citing quality information either online https://library.csn.edu/ask/ or at one of our campus libraries.
 Find more information on our website https://library.csn.edu/.

 COMPUTER LABS - Most of you will probably do your assignments at home or at work.
 If you are having problems with your computers or do not have the required software, feel free to use any of the on-campus Computer Labs.
 Having computer problems at home or office is NOT a valid excuse for missing due dates.
-Due to COVID-19, please contact the Computer labs for hours of operation.
+Contact the Computer labs for hours of operation.

 Charleston Interactive Learning Center - 702-651-5731